kotolex/checking/README.md

     assert e.message == 'division by zero' # Check message (using python assert)

 ```
-If no exception will be raised or it will be exception of another type - test will fail.
+If no exception will be raised or it will be exception of another type then test will fail.
-Pay attention - you must check message (if you need to) after exiting context manager, but not inside its scope!
+Pay attention that you should check message (if you need) after exiting context manager, but not inside its scope!

-You can't use BaseException here, and it strongly recommended not to use Exception as parent of all exceptions!
+You cannot use BaseException here and it strongly recommended not to use Exception as parent of all exceptions!

-In some cases, you need just to run some code and make sure no exception raised.
+In some cases you have just need to run some code and make sure no exception raised.
 There is a special way for that:

 ```
 #!python